lichanghao/lichanghao.github.io/_posts/2024-12-11-onsager-reciprocity-and-fluctuation-dissipation-theorem.md

 3. **Dissipation and Transport Coefficients**:
    - The FDT shows that dissipation (characterized by transport coefficients like conductivity or viscosity) is linked to equilibrium fluctuations.
-   - Onsager reciprocity further imposes symmetry conditions on these transport coefficients, ensuring that the cross-terms (\( L_{ij} \)) are symmetric.
+   - Onsager reciprocity further imposes symmetry conditions on these transport coefficients, ensuring that the cross-terms $L_{ij}$ are symmetric.

 4. **Practical Example**:
    - In heat conduction and diffusion, FDT relates the thermal conductivity or diffusion coefficient to the autocorrelation of energy or particle currents.